Chief Executive Officer

-An active supporter in the community, Rich holds leadership positions in Hawai‘i, serving on several prominent boards including, Child & Family Services (Chair), Hawaii Business Roundtable (Executive Committee), Chaminade University (Board of Regents), University of Hawai‘i—Pacific Asian Center for Entrepreneurship, University of Hawai‘i Foundation (Vice-Chair), University of Hawai‘i—XLR8UH accelerator program and is a member of the Hawaii Bankers Association.
-He has served as a board member for the Hawai‘i Chapter of the American Red Cross, director for Junior Achievement Korea and was a member of the Board of Governors of the American Chamber of Commerce in Korea.
+Active in the community, Rich serves and holds leadership positions on the Boards of several prominent organizations including the Hawaii Business Roundtable (Chair); Child & Family Service (Past Chair); University of Hawai‘i Foundation (Vice-Chair); Hawai’i Pacific Health; Hawaii Bankers Association; Chaminade University (Board of Regents); University of Hawai‘i—Pacific Asian Center for Entrepreneurship and the University of Hawai‘i—XLR8UH accelerator program.
+He is a founder of the Hawaii Curling Club.
+He has served on the boards of the Hawai‘i Chapter of the American Red Cross, Junior Achievement Korea, and was a member of the Board of Governors of the American Chamber of Commerce in Korea.